opera-gaming/gxmods/documentation/guidelines.md

 1. Provide sounds for ENTER, BACKSPACE, SPACE, and other keys.
 2. If possible, have more than one sound for each type, varying pitch/volume, etc.
 3. Make sure that typing is enjoyable.
 4. Sounds need to be short and start immediately to feel responsive.
 Make sure there's no silence at the beginning.
+It's important for keyboard sounds, as any delay will feel laggy.
+It's advised to use WAV format.
 5. Folow volume of keyboard sounds from [Mod_Template](Mod_Template/keyboard).

 ## Shaders